+We are also concerned there are a large number of potential complaints coming from the situation around the former firm of WW & J Mcclure Limited.
+Figures of around 100,000 potentially affected parties have been cited.
+We also have reason to believe there is the potential for a single party to raise more than one complaint.
 This suggests that irrespective of underlying trends there is reason to believe there could be a sudden influx of complaints.
 Equally, past experience tells us that even where there have been previous firm failures, and large numbers of potential complaints, the actual rate of complaints will be lower, and does not tend to arrive all in one year.

-Considering all the data in the round when we published our consultation paper in January we were projecting the current year as a 'flat line'.
-It is the first time we had made such a prediction (rather than predicting and increase).
+Considering all the data in the round we are projecting the current year as a 'flat line'.
+It is the first time we have made such a prediction (rather than predicting and increase).